Keep Up with the Industry

 Cantrell received his Masters in Health Care Administration from Southwest Texas State University and his Bachelor of Business Administration in Finance from Baylor University.
 He splits his time between Schumacher Group’s Dallas and Lafayette offices.

-He has also held roles as the Director of Records and Information Management with KPMG, Regional Practice Principal at Hewlett-Packard, and Principal Consultant of Informational Lifecycle Management and Enterprise Content Management for Doculabs, all in the Chicago area.
+He has also held roles as a Director with the Records and Information Practice of KPMG, Regional Practice Principal at Hewlett-Packard, and Principal Consultant of Informational Lifecycle Management and Enterprise Content Management for Doculabs, all in the Chicago area.
 He has worked with numerous healthcare and financial services organizations and specializes in information management and governance, and performance improvement.
 Cotteleer brings expertise in strategic and operational planning, data and information lifecycle management, analytics, risk and compliance management, process analysis and design, benchmarking, and emerging technology.

 Speights’ experience and success as a health care leader spans over 25 years in executive leadership roles.
 In addition to his degree from the University of Southern Mississippi, he has completed numerous certifications and licenses in the healthcare and risk management sectors.
 Along with his duties of strategic initiatives and new ventures, Speights serves as a knowledgeable educator for national and regional conferences on health care business development, managed care, risk management, and worksite health promotion.
 His consultative experience includes designing, implementing and overseeing business development strategies for health systems, including specialty service lines and physician practices.